-With 600 square miles, eight million people, and too many must-see sights to see, London can be formidable.
-On my last visit, I was up for the challenge.
-I blitzed the city from the second I arrived.
-After landing at Heathrow, I rode the Tube to my hotel, dropped off my bag, and hit the ground running.
+With 600 square miles, eight million people, and too many must-see sights to see in one visit, London can feel formidable to travelers.
+On one guidebook-updating trip, I had only a week to take in the city's key sights — but I was up for the challenge.
+I had no time to waste: After landing at Heathrow, I rode the Tube to my hotel, dropped off my bag, and hit the ground running.

 First I dashed to the Natural History Museum.
 Upon entering, I quickly remembered how much I love this place.
 In the main hall a sculpted Charles Darwin sat on his throne below a giant slice of sequoia.
-Rooms were closed not "for renovation," but because "we are evolving."
-Things were put in perspective: The elephant was big, but it looked like it could have been a dangling charm on the sperm whale's charm bracelet.
+A few rooms were closed not "for renovation," but because the museum was "evolving."
+The natural world was put in perspective: The elephant was big, but it looked like it could have been a dangling trinket on the sperm whale's charm bracelet.
 In the mineral vault, a chunk of Mars came with an explanation of how it got here.

 Next I popped into the always-thrilling Victoria and Albert Museum.
 It has always featured one of the world's top collections of decorative arts — vases, stained glass, jewelry, and fine furniture.
 And after the V&A, I ate dinner at my favorite pub — it was a super start to my visit.

 Here are some tips I've learned over the years.
 Public transportation is the most efficient way to get around this huge city.
 For a week-long stay, spring for the Seven-Day Travelcard, which zips you to most of the top sights for one flat fee.
 For this visit, rather than spend £60 for a taxi from Heathrow to my South Kensington hotel, I paid about £70 for a seven-day Travelcard transit pass, which not only covered my airport-into-town Tube ride, but gave me unlimited Tube and bus rides for a week.